Using respite care

 - Cost: You may be concerned about how to pay for services.
 Look into financial assistance such as scholarships, sliding scale fees or government programs.
 Contact your local Alzheimer's Association to learn what kind of financial assistance may be available.

 - Reliability: You may be concerned about the dependability of the aide or service.
-Those who work for an agency or facility should be reliable and well trained, and are often certified.
-Ask each individual and facility about training and qualifications.
+Those who work for an agency or care community should be reliable and well trained, and are often certified.
+Ask each individual and care setting about training and qualifications.
 If hiring someone independently, interview the person thoroughly and check references.